 Dr Umesh Babu is trained in Psychiatry with sub-specialty experience in Developmental Psychiatry and Neuropsychiatry.
 His initial training was at the National Institute of Mental Health and Neurosciences (NIMHANS), a centre of excellence in mind & brain sciences in India.
 He is a Fellow of the Royal Australian & New Zealand College of Psychiatrists since 2002 and has worked in senior consultant position in teaching hospitals for the past two decades.

 Hugo is a registered psychologist working at The Melbourne Psychiatry Centre.
 He has over 15 years of experience in mental health, having worked across both public and private settings in Australia and internationally.
-He provides compassionate, evidence-based care tailored to each individual’s needs, with a particular focus on:

 • Anxiety Disorders – Generalised Anxiety, Social Anxiety, and stress management